-I’m always looking for good writers for Baeldung.
+We’re always looking for good writers at Baeldung.

 1. About the Site

-We publish tutorials and how-to articles – code-focused and very practical.
+We publish tutorials and how-to articles – with a strong focus on practical, ready-to-run code.

 As a new author, you should already have experience with the technology you’d like to cover and focus on, as well as good command of the English language.

-Finally – previous writing experience is, of course, a plus, but not a requirement.
+Finally – previous writing experience is, of course, a plus, but certainly not a requirement.

 2. Getting Published